lebede-ngartera/orcid/README.md

 # Lebede Ngartera

 **Ph.D. in Applied Mathematics**
-Research Scientist in Machine Learning and Artificial Intelligence
+AI Strategist & Research Scientist
+Founder, **TeraSystemsAI**
 ORCID: https://orcid.org/0000-0003-0561-1305

 ---

 ## Overview

-This repository serves as a structured academic profile linked to my **ORCID record** and peer-reviewed publications.
-It documents my research focus, methodological approach, and selected scholarly outputs in **applied mathematics, machine learning, and artificial intelligence**.
+This repository serves as a curated research and technical profile linked to my **ORCID record** and peer-reviewed publications.
+It documents my research focus, methodological approach, and selected scholarly outputs in **applied mathematics, machine learning, and artificial intelligence**, alongside applied implementations developed through **TeraSystemsAI**.

-My work concentrates on the development and evaluation of **probabilistic and risk-aware machine learning models**, with particular emphasis on **uncertainty quantification, robustness, and deployment in real-world settings**.
+My work concentrates on the design and evaluation of **probabilistic and risk-aware machine learning systems**, with emphasis on **uncertainty quantification, robustness, and real-world deployment constraints**.
 Application domains include healthcare decision support, cybersecurity and fraud detection, autonomous systems, and enterprise analytics.

-All publication metadata referenced here is verifiable through ORCID and publisher records (IEEE, Frontiers, MDPI, and related indexing services).
+All publication metadata referenced here is verifiable through ORCID and official publisher records (IEEE, Frontiers, MDPI, and related indexing services).

 ---

-## Academic Profile
+## Academic and Research Status

 - **Name:** Lebede Ngartera
 - **Degree:** Ph.D. in Applied Mathematics
-- **Primary Affiliation:** Department of Mathematics, University of Ndjamena, Chad
+- **Research Status:** Independent Researcher
+- **Organization:** TeraSystemsAI
 - **ORCID:** 0000-0003-0561-1305
-- **Research Period:** 2020–present
+- **Research Period:** 2015–present

+I conduct independent research and applied AI system development through **TeraSystemsAI**.
+I do not hold a current academic appointment.
+Institutional affiliations appearing in individual publications reflect the context at the time of submission and do not represent ongoing institutional support or employment.

 ---

 ## Research Focus

-My research addresses the gap between **theoretical machine learning models** and their **behavior under real operational constraints**.
-In particular, I focus on:
+My research addresses the gap between **theoretical machine learning models** and their **behavior under operational constraints**.
+Core areas of focus include:

-- Explicit modeling of predictive uncertainty
+- Explicit modeling and communication of predictive uncertainty
 - Robust evaluation under data imbalance and distribution shift
 - Interpretability and transparency in statistical learning systems
 - Risk-aware decision support in high-stakes and regulated environments

-The overarching objective is to design models whose limitations and failure modes are **observable, measurable, and auditable**, rather than implicit.
+The overarching objective is to design models whose assumptions, limitations, and failure modes are **observable, measurable, and auditable**, rather than implicit.

 ---

 ## Areas of Expertise

 ### Machine Learning and Artificial Intelligence
-- Bayesian neural networks
+- Bayesian neural networks and probabilistic deep learning
-- Probabilistic deep learning
 - Classical supervised learning (logistic regression, tree-based models, ensembles)
 - Model calibration and uncertainty estimation
 - Natural language processing and retrieval-augmented systems